 I also saw some crocodiles that were swimming in the reservoir, some deers, peacocks and tropical birds.
 There are also monkeys that monkey around and some will jump in your jeep if you have food with you – you have been warned!

-It is quite overcrowded, so ask to go to a quiet part of the park!
+It is quite overcrowded in the National Park, so ask to go to a quiet part of the park!

 The one downfall about this safari and the part I didn’t like was the overcrowding.
 There doesn’t seem to be any control as to how many jeeps are allowed in the park and around 6/7 at a time all crowd round the elephants giving them little space.